Photographer: Selling photographs

 Photos taken by a photographer while working on assignment are often work for hire belonging to the company or publication unless stipulated otherwise by contract.
 Professional portrait and wedding photographers often stipulate by contract that they retain the copyright of their photos, so that only they can sell further prints of the photographs to the consumer, rather than the customer reproducing the photos by other means.
 If the customer wishes to be able to reproduce the photos themselves, they may discuss an alternative contract with the photographer in advance before the pictures are taken, in which a larger upfront fee may be paid in exchange for reprint rights passing to the customer.

 There are major companies who have maintained catalogues of stock photography and images for decades, such as Getty Images and others.
 Since the turn of the 21st century, many online stock photography catalogues have appeared that invite photographers to sell their photos online easily and quickly, but often for very little money, without a royalty, and without control over the use of the photo, the market it will be used in, the products it will be used on, time duration, etc. These online stock photography catalogues have drastically changed the landscape of the industry, presenting both opportunities and challenges for photographers seeking to earn a living through their craft.

 Commercial photographers may also promote their work to advertising and editorial art buyers via printed and online marketing vehicles.

 Photo sharing

-Many people upload their photographs to social networking websites and other websites, in order to share them with a particular group or with the general public.
+Many people upload their photographs to social media and other websites, in order to share them with a particular group or with the general public.
 Those interested in legal precision may explicitly release them to the public domain or under a free content license.
-Some sites, including Wikimedia Commons, are punctilious about licenses and only accept pictures with clear information about permitted use.
+Some sites, including Wikimedia Commons, are strict about licenses and only accept pictures with clear information about permitted use.